Rainyan/nt-festive-decorations/nt-christmas-decorations/readme.md

 #### Server cvars
 * *sm_festive_decorations_christmas_version* — Plugin version.
 * *sm_festive_decorations_christmas_lightswitch_secs* — How many seconds to wait between changing the randomly chosen christmas light effect colors.
 Default: 5.
 Value range: 1-180.
 * *sm_festive_decorations_christmas_limit* — How many !gifts per round can each player spawn.
-Limited for performance/fps reasons.
+Limited for performance/fps reasons; game could get very sluggish otherwise if someone spams the command.
 Default: 20.
 Value range: 0 - 1000.
 * *sm_festive_decorations_christmas_specs_may_spawn* — Whether spectators are allowed to !gift.
 0: spectators can never spawn !gifts, 1: spectators can always spawn !gifts visible to all players, 2: spectator !gifts are only visible to other spectating players.
+Recommended to be set as 2 so spec gifts will never distract living players.
 Default: 2.
 Value range: 0-2.

 #### Configuring pre-placed decorations